shibukawa/i18n4v/docsrc/examples/mithril.rst

 Mithril Example
 ===============

-`Mithril <http://mithril.js.org/>`_ is tiny and stable web single page application framework.
+`Mithril <http://mithril.js.org/>`_ is tiny and fast and stable web single page application framework.
+It provides complete feature and has no dependency.

 Sample
 ------